jpowerj/dsps/ch04/04-08-utility.md

 attempting to increase his gains.
 For example, consider two gambles X and Y for which the gains have the following probability distributions:

 Pr(X =−3) = 0.5, Pr(X = 2.5) = 0.4, Pr(X = 6) = 0.1 (4.8.4)

 and

 Pr(Y =−2) = 0.3, Pr(Y = 1) = 0.4, Pr(Y = 3) = 0.3.
 (4.8.5)

 We shall assume that a person must choose one of the following three decisions:
 (i) accept gamble X, (ii) accept gamble Y , or (iii) do not accept either gamble.
 We shall now determine the decision that a person would choose for three different utility functions.

-Example
-4.8.3
-Linear Utility Function.
+## Example 4.8.3: Linear Utility Function

 Suppose that U(x) = ax + b for some constants a and b, where a >0.
 In this case, for every gamble X, E[U(X)]= aE(X) + b.
 Hence, for every two gambles X and Y , E[U(X)]>E[U(Y)] if and only if E(X) > E(Y).
 In other words, a person who has a linear utility function will always choose a gamble for which the